ying-w/bioinformatics-figures/methylcircleplot/README.md

 Bisulfite converted sequence (files must end in .txt or .fasta)

-1. In a multi-fasta file
+1. In a multi-fasta file (ie. clone.fasta)

         >methyl
         tgggctgaaatactgggttcacccatatttaggattttaggcgggtgggcaagtaagaattga